 Multiplying radical expressions is not just a theoretical concept; it has practical applications in various fields, including physics, engineering, and computer science.
 Here are some real-world examples:

 - Engineering: In engineering, radical expressions are used to calculate the strength and stability of structures.
-For example, the stress on a beam is given by the formula σ = M/Z, where M is the bending moment and Z is the section modulus.
+As an example, the stress on a beam is given by the formula σ = M/Z, where M is the bending moment and Z is the section modulus.
 If the section modulus is given as a radical expression, you may need to multiply radical expressions to calculate the stress on the beam.

 Tips for Success